mimic-ai-lab/mimic/docs/getting-started.md

 By the end of this guide, you'll have:

 - ✅ Mimic running locally
-- ✅ Created your first persona
+- ✅ Created your first agent via CLI
-- ✅ Set up a test session
+- ✅ Generated AI-powered personas and evaluations
-- ✅ Monitored results in the dashboard
+- ✅ Set up Temporal workflows for agent bootstrap

 ## 📋 Prerequisites